Federal Housing Finance Agency.

 Enterprises means, collectively, the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation.

-Excepted transfer fee covenant means a private transfer fee covenant that requires payment of a private transfer fee to a covered association and limits the use of such transfer fees exclusively to purposes which provide a direct benefit to the real property encumbered by the private transfer fee covenants.
+Excepted transfer fee covenant means a covenant to pay a private transfer fee to a covered association that is used exclusively for the direct benefit of the real property encumbered by the private transfer fee covenants.

 Federal Home Loan Banks or Banks mean the Federal Home Loan Banks established under section 12 of the Federal Home Loan Bank Act (12 U.S.C.
 1432).

-Private transfer fee means a transfer fee, including a charge or payment, imposed by a covenant, restriction, or other similar document and required to be paid in connection with or as a result of a transfer of title to real estate, and payable on a continuing basis each time a property is transferred (except for transfers specifically excepted) for a period of time or indefinitely.
-A private transfer fee does not include fees, charges, payments, or other obligations—
+Private transfer fee means a transfer fee, including a charge or payment, imposed by a covenant, restriction or other similar document and required to be paid in connection with or as a result of a transfer of title to real estate.
+A private transfer fee excludes fees, charges, or payments, or other obligations—

-(1) Imposed by or payable to the Federal government or a State or local government; or
+(2) Imposed by or are payable to the Federal government or a State or local government;